-They had five children -- Frank B. Henry, Robert Bernard Henry, Edward Jesse "Jim" Henry Jr., Chester Henry and Wilma Lois Everhart Wright.
-Four of Iva and Jesse's five children are seen here, but their names and the date are unknown.
+They produced a family of five children -- Franklin Bernard "Frank" Henry, Robert Bernard Henry, Edward Jesse "Jim" Henry Jr., Chester Allen Henry and Wilma Lois Everhart Wright.

 Circa 1917, the Henrys resided in New Lexington, Somerset County.
+When the federal census of 1920 was enumerated, he worked as a cashier at a local railroad station.
 At some point, they moved to the nearby village of Kingwood.
 They were members of the Wesley Chapel Methodist Church.

 Jesse went on to operate a small restaurant in the nearby bustling railroad town of Rockwood, Somerset County.

 In a June 1917 postcard (seen here) sent to her aunt Letitia Stoner, Iva wrote:

 I will send you our picture of my self, man and baby and Nora man and little boy.
 I am in my new home.
 I live 8 miles from home.
 Was at home the other day.
 They are all well.
 My baby can creep, go up stars and walk around chairs.
 He is 9 mo old.

 In 1924, while working at the restaurant, Jesse suffered the first of two serious burn-accidents.
 Said the Somerset Herald, "while lighting a gasoline burner on a coffee urn, he was badly burned when it became enveloped in flames and he carried it outside."
 Fortunately, Jesse recovered, though he would not be so fortunate a second time.